 Racing in West Norfolk had always been honoured with Royal patronage.
 Commencing at East Winch with The Prince of Wales later King Edward VII, through to Her Majesty the Queen who was Patron for almost fifty years before handing over the reins to HRH The Prince of Wales on January 1st 2000.
 It was particularly fitting therefore that Fakenham’s most extensive project, the £1million Members’ Stand was named “The Prince of Wales Stand” and officially opened by His Royal Highness on March 15th 2002.
 During his official opening speech, The Prince stated “he was enormously touched to have been asked to become Patron of the Racecourse” and “also to follow in the footsteps of my great-grandfather”.

-Queen Elizabeth, The Queen Mother, often described as National Hunt’s most fervent, enthusiastic and loyal supporter, visited Fakenham racecourse in January 2000, making the short trip from Sandringham.
+Queen Elizabeth, The Queen Mother, often described as National Hunt’s most fervent, enthusiastic and loyal supporter, visited Fakenham racecourse in 1981 and again in January 2000, making the short trip from Sandringham.
 Sadly, the day’s racing fell victim to the weather but her visit, including lunch, still took place.
 It was a memorable day for the racecourse and the Chairman of the racecourse, at the time, Andrew Don reflected a true local view in a tribute on the news of the death of the Queen Mother in 2002.
 “We think the Queen Mother had a soft spot for us at Fakenham and we treasure the memory of her last visit here during her 100th year.”

 Over the decades there has been some sterling work carried out by a succession of Clerks of the Course.
 John Knight, Ted Chapman, Pat Firth and the current incumbent David Hunter, have all worked closely with the Racecourse Chairmen and Directors to ensure Fakenham racecourse continues to prosper.
 Revenue systems have to be maintained and the caravan site plays a leading part and provides an important financial contribution.
 In today’s market sponsorship and media rights income now contribute substantially to the overall budget and for Fakenham to have prospered, especially during the last forty years in the ever changing commercial environment is a great testimony to all those who have played their individual parts.